 Index.
 Text of the Laws.
 Official Decisions.

 LAW 6.

 Off-side.
-When a player plays the ball, any player of the same side who at such moment of playing is nearer It is not a breach of the Law for a player to be in an off-side position, but only when in that See Diagrams to his opponents' goal-line is out of play, and may position he interferes with an opponent, or with Pages not touch the ball himself, nor in any way whatever interfere with an opponent, or with the play, until the play.
-If a player who is in an off-side posi- tion advances towards an opponent, or the ball, 33 to 53. the ball has been again played, unless there are at such moment of playing at least two of his opponents nearer their own goal-line.
-A player is not out of play when the ball is kicked off from goal, when a corner-kick or a throw-in is taken, when the ball has been last played by an opponent, or when he himself is within his own half of the field of play at the moment the ball is played by any player of the same side. and in so doing causes the play to be affected, he should be penalised.
+See Diagrams Pages 33 to 53.
+LAW 6.
+When a player plays the ball, any player of the same side who at such moment of playing is nearer to his opponents' goal-line is out of play, and may not touch the ball himself, nor in any way whatever interfere with an opponent, or with the play, until the ball has been again played, unless there are at such moment of playing at least two of his opponents nearer their own goal-line.
+A player is not out of play when the ball is kicked off from goal, when a corner-kick or a throw-in is taken, when the ball has been last played by an opponent, or when he himself is within his own half of the field of play at the moment the ball is played by any player of the same side.
+It is not a breach of the Law for a player to be in an off-side position, but only when in that position he interferes with an opponent, or with the play.
+If a player who is in an off-side posi- tion advances towards an opponent, or the ball, and in so doing causes the play to be affected, he should be penalised.
 (International Board, 14th June, 1924.)
 If a player deliberately trips an opponent who is standing in an off-side position within the penalty area, and who does not attempt to play the ball or obstruct, a penalty kick should be awarded.
 A flag may be placed opposite the half-way line on each side of the field of play, but it must be at least one yard from the touch-line, and on a staff not less than 5 feet high.
-(Inter- national Board.) ľ national Doard.)
+(Inter- national Board.)